HiranD/make_the_matches/README.md

 ### Gensim docsim

-Havent had enough time to continue.
+Seems like a fast solution.
+But the f1 score of 0.60 seems to be far from achiving using this method.

 ### Spacy Document Similarity (using nl_core_news_sm model)

 Just done some experiments.
 Seems like tf-idf gave slightly better results.
-Havent had enough time to continue.

 ## Code